 - Renewal for another year is possible if you still meet the requirements.

-- In order to qualify, you need to meet some basic conditions (e.g. minimum income & health insurance).
+- In order to qualify, you need to meet certain conditions (e.g. minimum income & health insurance).

 Requirements for Obtaining the Philippines Digital Nomad Visa

 In order to obtain the Philippines digital nomad visa you need to meet certain requirements.
-The criteria are set out by the Digital Nomad Act (1).
 Hereby an overview:

 - Work remotely: you need to prove that you work remotely whether as an employee or for your own business.